 The decor is one thing, but the food is actually really good.
-It was a nice place to sit with a Margherita in the early afternoon, whilst taking in the sights.
+It’s a nice place to sit with a Margherita in the early afternoon, whilst taking in the sights.

 I dunno about you, but my travels around the world focus largely on food – the weirder the better, too.
 Insects in the Backyard certainly fit this bill.

-Touted as Thailand’s “first edible insect fine dining experience”, here you order plates of pretty traditional sounding meals – the twist being that the meat has been swapped out for insects.
+Touted as Thailand’s “first edible insect fine dining experience”, here you order plates of pretty traditional sounding meals.
+The twist is that the meat has been swapped out for insects.

-It can be a bit unnerving when you first settle down to eat, but every plate I had was utterly delicious – so long as I didn’t think too much about what I was specifically crunching on.
+It can be a bit unnerving when you first settle down to eat.
+However, every plate I had was utterly delicious – so long as I didn’t think too much about what I was specifically crunching on.

 It’s been said that one day we’ll be substituting our meat with insects and if it tastes anything like the meals I had here, then I am certainly all for it.

-This creative space features a plethora of activities – food stalls (where you can try things like custard toast – if only I had the room in my stomach at the time), novelty shops, bars, a cinema and theatre, art galleries, gardens, co-working spaces and even a barber.
+This creative space features a plethora of activities – food stalls (where you can try things like custard toast – if only I had the room in my stomach at the time), novelty shops, bars.
+There’s a cinema and theatre, art galleries, gardens, co-working spaces and even a barber.